Bazalbuilder/Aegis/README.md

 This is the best option to utilize Aegis, as it is the most latest and stable build.

 ## Planned Features
-Aegis is in development, so many features are not present or incomplete.
+Aegis is in early development, so many features are not present or incomplete.

 Here's a non-exhaustive list of planned features that we plan or implemented to Aegis:
 * Rate limiter